YaShock/color-generator/README.md

 ### Linux

-Requires a GTK runtime.
-If installed, just download the AppImage and make it runnable:
+Just download the AppImage and make it executable:
 `chmod a+x ColorGenerator-x86_64.AppImage`

 ### Windows

 Just download and run the installer, no runtime is required because it is bundled with the application.

+### MacOS

+TODO

 ## Building